frame11/VAPy/README.md

 # VAPy
 ###The Voat API wrapper for Python3
 ---
+#####IN PROGRESS - ALL CLAIMS SUBJECT TO CHANGE
+---

 VAPy is intended to provide a simple, highly explicit Python interface to the Voat API.

+While VAPy includes Submission and Comment classes, they are used only as an export option.
+VAPy takes a more functional approach and consists largely of simple functions and methods designed to make is easier for users to chain those functions together in meaningful ways.

 **get_subverse_creation_date(**subverse**)**